aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 To take manual control of the PUBACK, call `publishReturn.acquirePublishAcknowledgementControl()` **within** the `onMessageReceived` callback.
 This returns a `Mqtt5PublishAcknowledgementControlHandle` that you can store and use later to send the PUBACK by calling `client.invokePublishAcknowledgement()`.

 **Important constraints:**
 * `acquirePublishAcknowledgementControl()` must be called within the `onMessageReceived` callback.
-Calling it outside the callback or after it returns will return `null`.
+Calling it outside the callback after it returns or from a different thread will return `null`.
 * `acquirePublishAcknowledgementControl()` may only be called once per received PUBLISH.
 Subsequent calls will return `null`.
 * This is only relevant for QoS 1 messages.
 Calling it on a QoS 0 message will return `null`.
 * If `acquirePublishAcknowledgementControl()` is not called, the client will automatically send the PUBACK when the callback returns.